-- Hanukkah: During Hanukkah, Rome's large Jewish community gathers in Piazza Barberini, where candles on a large Menorah are lit each evening during the eight-night holiday.
+- Hanukkah: During Hanukkah, Rome's large Jewish community gathers in Piazza Barberini where candles on a large Menorah are lit each evening during the eight-night holiday.
 The area near Campo dei Fiori is also festive during this time.
 Hanukkah falls during a different week each year, sometimes even happening in late November, so make sure you check the dates before making holiday plans.
-In 2018, this holiday is from December 2 to December 10.

-- Christmas Markets in Rome: From early December through January 6, visitors will find festive markets in Piazza Navona filled with stalls selling handmade gifts, nativity crafts, children's toys, and seasonal treats.
+- Christmas Markets in Rome: From early December through January 6, visitors will find festive markets in Piazza Navona filled with people in stalls selling handmade gifts, nativity crafts, children's toys, and seasonal treats.

-- Nativity Display: 100 Presepi, a display of Nativity Scenes from around the world, is on display in Sala del Bramante near Piazza del Popolo through January 6.
-Nativity displays are also set up in most of Rome's churches if you're planning on attending mass or a service.
+- Nativity Display: 100 Presepi, a display of nativity scenes from around the world, is found at Sala del Bramante near Piazza del Popolo through January 6.
+Nativity displays are also set up in most of Rome's churches if you're planning on attending Mass or service.

 - Immaculate Conception: On this holy day, December 8, the Catholic faithful celebrate the day of the Virgin Mary's conception of Jesus.
 Traditionally, the Pope celebrates this day by leading a caravan from the Vatican to Piazza di Spagna, where he lays a wreath at the Colonna dell'Immacolata in front of Trinita dei Monti Church.

 - Saint Lucy's or Santa Lucia Day: While the feast day of Santa Lucia (December 13) is more widely celebrated in Sicily, in Rome, it is observed with a large procession from Castel Sant Angelo to Saint Peter's Square.

 - Christmas Eve: Along with being a time to spend with family, Christmas Eve (December 24) is also the night when nativity displays are traditionally completed by adding the baby Jesus or are unveiled in their entirety, such as the life-size nativity in Saint Peter's Square.

 - Christmas Day: You can expect everything to be closed on Christmas Day (December 25) as Romans celebrate one of the most religious holidays of the year.
 Of course, there are many ways to celebrate Christmas in Rome, from attending midnight Mass at Saint Peter's Basilica to visiting Christmas crèches around the city.